 At around 1 am. on the night of 26-27 September, Madame Perrotte, wife of the notary of Saint-Martin-au-Mont, heard an unusual noise.
 She looked out of the window and saw an individual wearing a broad-brimmed hat in the yard.
-She roused her husband, for him to kiss: everything which made him feel a coarse creature, clumsy and oafish in her presence.
+She roused her husband, who in turn roused the servant.
+They raced to the safe: despite its 100 kilos it had vanished.